IBMStreams/streamsx.documentation/docs/4.3/qse-getting-started.markdown

 Streams includes toolkits that support the most popular systems like [HDFS](https://github.com/IBMStreams/streamsx.hdfs), [HBase](https://github.com/IBMStreams/streamsx.hbase), [Kafka](https://ibmstreams.github.io/streamsx.kafka/docs/user/overview/), Active MQ and more.

-Refer to the [Product Toolkits Overview](https://developer.ibm.com/streamsdev/docs/product-toolkits-overview/) for a full list of toolkits included in Streams.
+Refer to the [Product Toolkits Overview](https://www.ibm.com/support/knowledgecenter/de/SSCRJU_4.3.0/com.ibm.streams.ref.doc/doc/spltoolkits_intro.html) for a full list of toolkits included in Streams.

 **Find more toolkits on GitHub**

 In addition to the toolkits included in the install, [IBMStreams on GitHub](https://github.com/ibmstreams) includes open sour a platform that enables Streams to rapidly add support for emerging technologies.
 It also includes sample applications and helpful utilities.

-For a list of open-source projects hosted on GitHub, see: [IBM Streams GitHub Projects Overview](https://developer.ibm.com/streamsdev/docs/github-projects-overview/).

 ### Streams and SPSS

 SPSS is analytic predictive software that enables you to build predictive models from your data.
 Your application can perform real-time predictive scoring by running these predictive models using the SPSS operators.

-To learn about Streams can integrate with SPSS:  [Streams and SPSS Lab](https://developer.ibm.com/streamsdev/docs/spss-analytics-toolkit-lab/).
+To learn about Streams can integrate with SPSS:  [Streams and SPSS Lab](https://ibmstreams.github.io/streamsx.documentation/docs/spss/spss-analytics/).

 ### Streams and Microsoft Excel

 <img src="/streamsx.documentation/images/qse/BargainIndex1.jpg" alt="Streams and Excel" style="width: 60%;"/>

 IBM Streams integrates with Microsoft Excel, allowing you to see, analyze and visualize live streaming data in an Excel worksheet.
-This article helps you get started:  [Streams for Microsoft Excel](https://developer.ibm.com/streamsdev/docs/streams-4-0-streams-for-microsoft-excel/)

 In the following demo, we demonstrate how you may build a marketing dashboard from real-time data using Excel.